close

 Armed neutrality: Why does Switzerland try to stay neutral in conflicts?

-Switzerland has the oldest policy of military neutrality of any country in the world and often receives much praise for its peace-promoting stance in conflict.
-But what would happen if Switzerland were to be directly attacked by another country?
-How would the country’s military react?
+Switzerland has the oldest policy of military neutrality of any country in the world and often receives much praise (and criticism) for its stance on conflict.
+But why is Switzerland neutral, what would happen if the country were to be directly attacked by another country and how would the military react?

 Since then, the country has upheld its historic position - most famously, by choosing not to take sides in either of Europe’s major 20th-century conflicts.